Are you sure?

 Wage Rate

 Apprentice wage increases with skill and experience.
-Fully qualified workers earn up to $22.00 per hour, often with benefits and opportunities for overtime.
+Fully qualified workers earn an average of $22.00 per hour.

 Self-Rating